lpgaff/chisqsurface/README.md

 OUTPUT
 ------

+The scan is run in a new sub-directory, `scan_YYYYMMDD_hhmmss`, copying all relevant files to that location to preserve the scan conditions for future reference.
+Within that subfolder, there are further folders where the integration and minimisations takes place for each of the parallel calculations.

 The output is given in two formats, a root file with a 2D graph of the data (including one cut at chisq+1) plus individual curves for every DME point, and a text file with an ascii list of the data.
-Each will be the projectile input file name appended with '.root' and '.chisq' respectively.
+Each will be the projectile input file name appended with '.root' and '.chisq' respectively and placed in the scan directory.
+A copy of the '.chisq' file stays in the top-level directory to be read by a future invocation of `chisqsurface`.
+It's this top-level file that you should edit/overwrite to continue a calculation, the original version remains in the scan folder.

 Further, a '.rslt' file is written with the 1 sigma limits extracted using the chisq+1 method.
 This is only valid when the full chisq+1 range is covered in the calculation.